saadyousuf45/Age-Attire-Gender-Detection-and-Classification/README.md

 - Feature 1: Implementation of trained algorithms on 10 different object detectors.
 - Feature 2: Dataset of images, with faces, identified with age and gender also accompanying all attire labels.
 - Feature 3: SubDataset with faces cropped and treated with GenAI.
 (GFP-Gan)
+- Feature 4: Deployable PIP package. (in the works)
+- Feature 5: Deployable on mobile devices. (in the works)
+- Feature 6: Deployable on edge devices. (in the works)

 ## Prerequisites